mmomtchev/nobind/README.md

 I want to extend my gratitude to everyone who made this possible:
  * [Github](https://github.com), who despite the fact that they are providing real-time information abount my usage patterns to the people extorting me, are also providing the necessary resources for continuous integration for free, as well as hosting the `npm` repository
- * [Bback Market](https://backmarket.fr), who sold me an Apple Macbook M2 with lots of RAM and a larger SSD with a discount, despite the fact that they had to choose a unit with sticky keys
+ * [Back Market](https://backmarket.fr), who sold me an Apple Macbook M2 with lots of RAM and a larger SSD with a discount, despite the fact that they had to choose a unit with sticky keys
  * [Apple](https://apple.com) for making such an incredibly power-efficient notebook computer that can be run off solar panels with ease
  * And of course, the brilliant automative technician who converted my trusty Renault Master 2 to an RV and who sold it to me at a discount